 Enter on line 5 any other inventoriable costs paid or incurred during the tax year not entered on lines 2 through 4.
 Attach a schedule.

-Line 7-Inventory at End of Year
+Line 7.
+Inventory at End of Year

-See Regulations sections 1.263A-1 through 1.263A-3 for details on figuring the costs to be included in ending inventory.
+See Regulations sections 1.263A-1 through 1.263A-3 for details on figuring the amount of additional section 263A costs to be included in ending inventory.